What was your job in Black Sea MAP?

 After A-levels, I worked as a water sports instructor.
 This really helped me decide that I wanted to work within the marine industry and it gave me many practical skills and qualifications: diving qualifications and boat driving licences, but also teaching experience.
 I also learnt a lot about working in the marine environment from navigation to logistics and it was during this time that I gained a passion for protecting the marine environment and the coastal and underwater cultural heritage.

 I went on to study for a BA in Archaeology and Anthropology at Cambridge University, this was followed by an MA in Maritime Archaeology at the Centre for Maritime Archaeology at Southampton University, followed by a PhD at Cambridge University.
-My first academic job was as a Post-doctoral Research Fellow at Cambridge University, then as a Post-doctoral Researcher at the University of Southampton, followed by a Lectureship within Southampton Marine and Maritime Institute and a Lectureship within Archaeology at the University of Southampton where I am currently based.

 What advice would you give your younger self?

-There are so many different jobs and paths, not just the usual ones from the career’s office, do what you enjoy and you will find your own niche.
+There are so many different jobs and paths, not just the usual ones from the careers office.
+Do what you enjoy and you will find your own niche.